On behalf of The Law Office of Gustavo E. Frances, P.A.

 - A parent’s income changes

 - Parental abuse is suspected

 All changes must be worked out through the family court system, not individually between parents.

 What Are Your Options?

 If you are struggling with child custody issues in a divorce, seek legal assistance so you can have professional guidance through the process.
-At The Law Office of Gustavo E. Frances, they will patiently work with you to figure out the specifics of your case and chart the best path forward.
+At The Law Office Of Gustavo E. Frances, P.A., they will patiently work with you to figure out the specifics of your case and chart the best path forward.